Keigwing History, Family Crest & Coats of Arms

 Another 27 words (2 lines of text) are included under the topic Early Keigwing Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Keigwing family to the New World and Oceana
+Migration of the Keigwing family

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Keigwing: Richard Keigwin who landed in North America in 1699.